Aulero99/fs-journal/journal/03/questions.md

 02. How does `export` differ from `export default`?

-  > | Export is good when importing multiple values, while export default is good when importing a single value, the only real difference I could find is that the export default gives a fallback to your export of 'default' which could be important to dependencies |
+  > | Export is good when importing multiple values, while export default is good when importing a single value, the only real difference I could find is that the export default gives a fallback to your export of 'default' which could be important to dependencies. |

 03. What is Encapsulation?